Start Your Search

 Placing an Animal On Hold

 If you need some extra time to think about your adoption before taking an animal home, we offer an adoption hold program for your convenience.
-You may place a hold on an available animal in- person during business hours for $15.
+You may place a hold on an available animal in- person during business hours for $15; animals younger than 5 months old require a $20 fee to hold.
 Holds expire after 24 hours.
 Hold fees are non-refundable and are not applied towards the adoption fee.

 Adoption fees help offset the cost of housing, feeding, training and providing medical care for the more than 9,200 animals we see at our Shelter each year.
 The adoption fees at our Shelter are a fantastic value!
 For puppies, kittens, dogs and cats, they include: